migeorge/erb-helper/README.md

 | ERB Eval     | <%  %>    | ```CTRL + .```         |
 | ERB Comment  | <%#  %>   | ```CTRL + SHIFT + 3``` |

-You can also find the commands in the Packages menu and the Right Click context menu.
+You can also find the commands in the Right Click context menu.

 If you select some text before executing a command the text will be wrapped with the appropriate tag.